jguadagno/jguadagno.github.io/_posts/2012-01-01-using-an-asp-net-datarepeater-itemtemplate-to-create-a-jquery-mobile-nested-list-with-list-dividers.md

 ### The Items

-Each sub-item under the list divider needs to be it’s own Anchor element ( `A` ) wrapped in a ListItem (`LI`) tag as shown in lines 3-9 and 11-24 above.
+Each sub-item under the list divider needs to be it's own Anchor element ( `A` ) wrapped in a ListItem (`LI`) tag as shown in lines 3-9 and 11-24 above.

 ```html
 <li>